 Pending personal injury claims

-If you’re awaiting the outcome of a personal injury claim at the time of declaring yourself bankrupt, you’ll need to declare this on your bankruptcy application form.
+If you’re awaiting the outcome of a personal injury claim at the time of declaring yourself bankrupt, according to Macgillivray an expert in this field, you’ll need to declare this on your bankruptcy application form.
 Then, if the claim is settled during your bankruptcy period, it will be dealt with as set out above, depending on the nature of your compensation.

 Receiving a pay-out after discharge